 Narcissistic mothers strive to control the child and everything they do, using fear, guilt, and manipulation to achieve that control.

 Ultimately the narcissistic parent is driven by low self-esteem.

-The narcissistic parent may also employ the Authoritarian Parenting Style, which can also be driven by low self-esteem.
+The narcissistic parent may also employ the Authoritarian Parenting Style (click to read my article of the signs), which can also be driven by low self-esteem.

 That parenting style, arguably the most damaging way to parent, is identified by a very top-down, command and control style that leaves little room for flexibility or creativity with the child.

 What is malicious mother syndrome?

 — Mick Ogden (@mick_ogden) February 6, 2018

 This is a term often used to describe a mother (or either parent) during divorce proceedings.